 The effective, systematic integration of test data, personal history information (including pertinent medical records), and clinical interview data to arrive at a suitability determination is the principal challenge faced by screening psychologists.
-The intent of this chapter is to assist screening psychologists in finding ways to minimize reliance on impressionistic judgments and maximize use of evidence-based methods and strategies.
+The intent of this chapter is to assist screening psychologists in minimizing reliance on impressionistic judgments and maximizing use of evidence-based methods and strategies.